Processing. Please Wait.

 • Amendments and emergencies: Who can amend bylaws and how?
 Can emergency bylaws be adopted in the case of disaster?

-Hawaii bylaws can make other provisions as well, assuming additions are in accordance with state law.
-For example, § 414-192 (2019) states that Hawaii bylaws can specify the qualifications required for corporate officers.
+Corporate bylaws can make other provisions as well, assuming additions are in accordance with state law.

 An organizational meeting is the first official meeting of the corporation after the business is legally formed with the state.
 At this meeting, bylaws are adopted, officers are appointed, and any other initial business is conducted.
 The first meeting minutes should also be recorded and added to your corporate record book.